What to Expect in Preparation for a Mediation

 An average mediation is generally separated into three parts.
 These parts do not necessarily happen in a certain order.
 They are interchangeable and simultaneous.

 Mediations are often time-consuming.
-We offer four and eight-hour sessions.
+We offer eight-hour sessions.
 An average mediation takes about eight hours, but they can take longer.
 Please arrange your schedule accordingly or let your counsel and our office know in advance of any scheduling conflicts you may have.
 The mediation does not end at the end of the scheduled session — if a resolution does not occur within the session, which is quite rare, Mr. Mehta will follow-up either by email or telephone.
 He will do everything he can to make sure both parties are achieving a beneficial resolution.

 When the parties arrive at a resolution, they will either enter into a short-form document or a long-form document based on their attorney’s preference.
 We do however ask that attorneys have these documents readily available at the mediation.